-An intensive series of research events – reading groups, work in progress meetings, workshops and a major international conference – have been organized in Birmingham and elsewhere.
-Collaborations have been established with European research groups in metaphysics of science and with individual researchers from around the world, resulting in a FraMEPhys/Gothenburg Conference on Metaphysical Explanation in Science, a CPT/FraMEPhys Workshop on Time and Explanation in Milan, a FraMEPhys/MetaScience Workshop in Oxford, and a CFUL/FraMEPhys/MetaScience workshop in Lisbon.
-The project research has achieved a high international profile through these events, through a Presidential Address by the PI at the Society for the Metaphysics of Science Conference in Milan, through a public lecture on ‘Quantum Metaphysics’ by the PI at the Institute of Physics hosted by the University of Oxford, through over 100 presentations at research events by the project team, through a popular article by the PI which has been read by over one million members of the public, and through the wide-ranging published academic outputs.
+An intensive series of research events – reading groups, work in progress meetings, workshops and a major international conference – were organized in Birmingham and elsewhere.
+Collaborations were established and sustained with European research groups in metaphysics of science and with individual researchers from around the world, resulting in a FraMEPhys/Gothenburg Conference on Metaphysical Explanation in Science, a CPT/FraMEPhys Workshop on Time and Explanation in Milan, a FraMEPhys/MetaScience Workshop in Oxford, and a CFUL/FraMEPhys/MetaScience workshop in Lisbon.
+The project research achieved a high international profile through these events, through a Presidential Address by the PI at the Society for the Metaphysics of Science Conference in Milan, through a public lecture on ‘Quantum Metaphysics’ by the PI at the Institute of Physics hosted by the University of Oxford, through over 100 presentations at research events by the project team, through a popular article by the PI which has been read by over one million members of the public, and through the wide-ranging published academic outputs.

 - What different sorts of objective dependencies are there in nature, and how should they be distinguished?